Trans: When Ideology Meets Reality: Reviews

 In The Scotsman, Susan Dalgety recommended the book and called it a "searing analysis of the transgender debate".

 Publishers Weekly criticized the book as "alarmist" and a "one-sided takedown" that comes up short.
-The review argued that Joyce did not speak to people who have happily transitioned and that she does not present statistics about how many people regret their surgical and hormonal treatments.
+The review argued that Joyce did not speak to people who have happily transitioned and that she does not present statistics about how few people regret their surgical and hormonal treatments.

-In reviewing Trans for The New York Times in September 2021, journalist Jesse Singal called it an "intelligent, thorough rejoinder to an idea that has swept across much of the liberal world seemingly overnight."
+In reviewing Trans for The New York Times, journalist Jesse Singal called it an "intelligent, thorough rejoinder to an idea that has swept across much of the liberal world seemingly overnight."
 He also states that "here and there, I found myself wishing for a bit more nuance", pointing to an instance of not accurately rendering opponents' arguments, calling its narrative of radical activists having nearly routed sober-minded scientists "a bit too tidy", and saying it is "very thin on citations."
 Nevertheless, he concludes that Trans "is a compelling, overdue argument for viewing self-ID more critically."

-For Critical Legal Thinking, law professor Alex Sharpe described the book as 'zealous' in contrast to Stock's 'forensic' approach in Material Girls, and went on the argue that "It is poorly referenced, contains a great deal of anecdote, draws conclusions barely supported by evidence, fails to weigh evidence properly, or to consider fully or at all counter evidence even where such evidence accords with medical or other consensus".
+For Critical Legal Thinking, law professor Alex Sharpe described the book as 'zealous' in contrast to Stock's 'forensic' approach in Material Girls, and went on to argue that "it is poorly referenced, contains a great deal of anecdote, draws conclusions barely supported by evidence, fails to weigh evidence properly, or to consider fully or at all counter evidence even where such evidence accords with medical or other consensus".
 Sharpe goes on to take issue with a number of points Joyce raises, including the link between autogynephilia and transsexuality; the proportion of children experiencing gender dysphoria who go on to become trans adults, where she argues Joyce has confused gender noncomformity with gender dysphoria; Joyce's reference to the controversial theory of rapid onset gender dysphoria; and Joyce's claims that 'a few wealthy people', including George Soros, influence the global agenda with regards to trans rights.

+Aaron Rabinowitz, writing for The Skeptic, criticised Joyce for her repeating activist Jennifer Bilek's claims that a cabal of Jewish billionaires fund the transgender rights movement through contributions to organisations such as Planned Parenthood and the American Civil Liberties Union.
+Joyce published a rebuttal to these allegations in which Joyce denied plagiarism, denounced Bilek for antisemitism and reiterated the thesis of her book.
+She also corrected a claim about a donation made by Open Society Foundation; the donation was to a similarly named group which also advocated for gender self-identification.